the-events-calendar/the-events-calendar/readme.txt

 = [4.6.23] 2018-08-27 =

 * Fix - allow user to choose venues not created by them.
-Props to @integrity and @nomadadmin for who reporting this!
+Props to @integrity, @nomadadmin, and many others for reporting this!
 [113147]

 = [4.6.22] 2018-08-22 =